Last updated on May 14th, 2023

 A Ministry of Transport test, more commonly known as an MOT, is an annual test your vehicle must have if it’s over three years old.
 It ensures your car, van or motorcycle is roadworthy to keep you and other people safe.

 During an MOT, a mechanic will check features such as the braking system, suspension, steering mechanism and exhaust emissions.

 Common MOT failures include faulty lights (30%), tyre condition or pressure (10%) and mirror and windscreen wiper repairs (8.5%).
-To help your vehicle pass its MOT first time, ensure you are carrying out regular maintenance or taking it for a full-service check before the MOT is due.
+These faults can add to the total MOT price as you will have to take into account repair costs and retest fees.
+To help your vehicle pass its MOT the first time, ensure you are carrying out regular maintenance or taking it for a full service check before the MOT is due.

-This guide will look at the cost of an MOT test in the UK.
+This guide will look at the average MOT cost in the UK.

-What is the average cost of the MOT test fee?
+What is the average cost of an MOT?

 The Driver and Vehicle Licensing Agency (DVLA) set the MOT price in the UK.
 The exact MOT cost depends on what type of vehicle you drive.

 There is a comprehensive list of vehicles with the maximum MOT costs on the GOV.UK website.
-It is worth noting that you do not have to pay VAT on the fee of the MOT Test.
+It is worth noting that you do not have to pay VAT on the MOT fee.